 Why You Should be Using Molasses in Your Cookies

-Now, we all know that molasses takes center stage in our Christmassy ginger and molasses and spice cookies – that’s a tale as old as time, really.
+Now, we all know that molasses takes center stage in our Christmassy ginger spice cookies – that’s a tale as old as time, really.
 But I like to sneak an unsuspecting tablespoon or two of dark, syrupy, caramel-esque molasses into most cookie doughs that I make, and they’re always so much better for it.

 It’s never enough to really tell it’s there, that little bit of molasses in your cookies.
 But its enough to enrich the dough and deepen its flavor.
 I used to make browned butter chocolate chip cookies, but find that adding a touch of molasses into the dough serves the same purpose.
-It deepens the flavor and makes them even more delicious. \
+It deepens the flavor and makes them even more delicious.
+No need to take the time to brown any butter, honestly.
+When your cookie dough manages to almost outshine the chocolate itself, you know you’re really onto something.

-Salted Chocolate Chunk Cookies
+Salted Butter Chocolate Chip Cookies

-How to make these Chocolate Chunk Cookies
+How to make these Salted Butter Chocolate Chip Cookies

-This recipe is straightforward and very standard, so far as chocolate chunk cookies go.
+This salted butter chocolate chip cookies recipe is straightforward and very standard, so far as chocolate chunk cookies go.
 Creaming butter, mixing dry ingredients, and weaving them together with a few extra tricks and tweaks to make things special.

 1. Preheat your oven to 350 degrees F and place the oven rack in the middle position.
 Cover two large baking sheets with aluminum foil, shiny side facing up.